 I love this microwave method for making brittle because you don’t require any messy pots on the stove, or candy thermometers, the microwave does all the work, you just set it and stir.
 I spread this brittle out thinner than my Peanut Brittle, which results in a shatteringly crisp texture.
 It doesn’t stick to your teeth, either, it’s fantastic.

 - Get everything ready before you begin.
-Prepare a baking sheet by lining it with a silpat mat, or use nonstick foil.
+Prepare a baking sheet by lining it with a Silpat baking mat or aluminum foil.
 If you have neither of those, lightly butter the pan itself.
 Set the pan in the oven to warm while you make the candy.

 - Measure out 1 cup of crumbled bacon and set aside.
 Measure the butter and the baking soda and set aside.
 Butter a spatula or spreader and set aside.
-You will also need a spoon for stirring, I like to use a silicone spoonula like these.
+You will also need a spoon for stirring, I like to use a silicone spoonula.

-- Put the sugar and corn syrup in a large microwave safe bowl and stir together.
+- Put the sugar and corn syrup in a large microwave safe bowl and stir to combine.

 - Immediately pour the hot mixture onto the prepared baking sheet, spreading it out thinly with a spatula.
 The warmth of the pan will give you a little time here, so smooth it out evenly and thinly.